 For example, you might start to think about staffing.
 Maybe you need more people overall or just more people with specific skill sets.
 Additional training for current staff might be an option.
 MTTR is also often used to evaluate which spare parts to keep onsite and to set par levels.
 If things are taking too long to repair, it could be because tracking down the required parts is taking too much time and effort.

 MTTR can even be helpful when deciding to repair or replace an asset.
-Over the useful life of an asset, the MTTR will trend up.
+Over the useful life of an asset, the MTTR will trend up and help with reducing equipment downtime.
 Older assets take more time to repair because their failures tend to be more serious.
 By looking at the changes to its MTTR over time, the front office can better decide when an asset needs to be replaced or if it makes more sense to keep asking the maintenance department to repair it.

 The front office can also use MTTR to make better decisions about which new assets to buy.
 One growing trend for assets is modular design.
 Imagine you have to fix one tiny spring in an old wristwatch.
 Just think of how carefully you would need to take the watch apart, replace that one broken piece, and then put everything back together.
 It's a nightmare.
 But if that same watch had a more modular design, when you opened it up, there would be only three "pieces."
 Inside each piece would be all the same little screws, springs, and whatnots you'd find in a regular watch, but here they'd be housed in easily removed and replaced compartments.
 When the front office has its eye on MTTR, it's more likely to buy modular assets that are easier to repair, which directly benefits the maintenance department.